Norwegian playwright Jon Fosse wins the 2023 Nobel Prize in literature

 In its citation, the Nobel committee wrote, "His immense oeuvre, written in Norwegian Nynorsk and spanning a variety of genres consists of a wealth of plays, novels, poetry collections, essays, children's books and translations.
 While he is today one of the most widely performed playwrights in the world, he has also become increasingly recognised for his prose."

-The author has often been called "the new Henrik Ibsen," and Mats Malm, the permanent secretary of the Swedish Academy, evoked Samuel Beckett as he discussed Fosse's "artistry in the wake of modernism" during his announcement.
+The author has often been called "the new Henrik Ibsen," and Samuel Beckett was evoked by the chairman of the Nobel committee as he discussed Fosse's "artistry in the wake of modernism" during his announcement.
 But Damion Searls made a different comparison in a 2015 essay in The Paris Review.

 "Think of the four elder statesmen of Norwegian letters as a bit like the Beatles," he wrote.
 "Per Petterson is the solid, always dependable Ringo; Dag Solstad is John, the experimentalist, the ideas man; Karl Ove Knausgaard is Paul, the cute one; and Fosse is George, the quiet one, mystical, spiritual, probably the best craftsman of them all."